SomeWeekendReading/someweekendreading.github.io/_posts/2022-11-09-paabo-nobel.md

 final.)

 <a href="{{ site.baseurl }}/images/2022-11-09-paabo-nobel-iscb-1.jpg"><img src="{{ site.baseurl }}/images/2022-11-09-paabo-nobel-iscb-1-thumb.jpg" width="400" height="282" alt="Svante P&auml;&auml;bo and friend" title="Svante P&auml;&auml;bo and friend" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

-Today I learned, in the newsletter from the International Society for Computational Biology, that Svante P&auml;&auml;bo was awarded the Nobel Prize in Physiology or Medicine.
-He's shown here with an old friend.
+Today I learned, in the newsletter from the International Society for Computational Biology and then from the Nobel Assembly itself, that Svante P&auml;&auml;bo was awarded the Nobel Prize in Physiology or Medicine. <sup id="fn1a">[[1]](#fn1)</sup> He's shown here with an old friend.
 (Yes, it was more than a month ago.
 I don't follow the awards closely.)

 For what?
 You mean, beyond the name?
 I mean, the guy's got not just one, not just two, but _two consecutive umlauts in his name!_